tcapelle/timeseries_fastai/README.md

 - Notebook 01: This is a basic notebook that implements the Deep Learning models proposed in [Time Series Classification from Scratch with Deep Neural Networks: A Strong Baseline](https://arxiv.org/abs/1611.06455).

 ## InceptionTime: Finding AlexNet for Time SeriesClassification
+The original paper repo is [here](https://github.com/hfawaz/InceptionTime)
 - Notebook 01_inception: Added InceptionTime architecture from [InceptionTime: Finding AlexNet for Time SeriesClassification](https://arxiv.org/pdf/1909.04939.pdf).
 Need to check if the implementation is identical to paper, please comment.

+The model is implemented in [inception.py]([inception.py]), you can also find an inception-resnet implemenation.

 The `ucr.py` script can be used interactively.
 You can display all possible options with:
 ```